epetryshyn/Golf-Scorecard-Buddy-Privacy-Policy/README.md

 Firebase's Privacy Policy can be found at https://www.firebase.com/terms/privacy-policy.html

 All data entered into the app is saved locally onto your device.
 There is no information collected about you or your app usage by us.
+There is no financial or payment information, and no contact information used by the app.